 A clash of exams occurs when two exams for different subjects are scheduled to begin at the same time on the same day.
-Rescheduling of these exams is dependent on the total duration of the two (or more) exam papers.
-If you have an exam clash, discuss this with the Exams Officer at the earliest opportunity.
+Rescheduling of these exams is dependent on the total duration of the 2 (or more) exam papers.
+If you have an exam clash, you will be contacted directly to resolve the issue.

-If a clash means one of your exams is moved to another session, you will be kept in isolation between the exams and supervised by a member of staff or invigilator.
-It's a good idea to bring a packed lunch if this happens to you and leave all electronic devices at home.
+If a clash means one of your exams is moved to another session, you will be allowed a supervised break with a member of staff or invigilator.
+Please make sure you bring a packed lunch with you for the supervised break.
+You will be able to revise using paper revision materials but cannot have access to your phone or other devices.
+We will ask you to hand in your electronic devices before your first exam.
 On the day, when your first exam has finished, remain in your seat until an invigilator escorts you to the supervision room.